 Part of what makes Cherrywood Art Fair a successful show is the careful selection of artists we think will create the best balanced and quality show.
 We also consider the variety of the show overall, making sure that we don’t have too many similar items or vendors.
 Take a look at our past artist photos to get a sense of Cherrywood Art Fair’s content.

-By juried, we mean that a small group (usually 3) of people who are respected in the arts community look at anonymous photos of your work, compare them with everyone else in your media category, and give you a grade.
+By juried, we mean that a small group (usually three) of people who are respected in the arts community look at anonymous photos of your work, compare them with everyone else in your media category, and give you a grade.
 Those grades, along with criteria for media balance, and a certain percentage of new artists each year, determine the final selection.

 I’ve been an artist with Cherrywood Art Fair before so I have a better chance of getting accepted, right?